jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 Screens can be navigated in two ways:
 - Via the top navigation bar buttons in MainWindow.qml
 - Via screen-specific control buttons (e.g., ClockScreen's "Show Alarms" button navigates to AlarmScreen, and AlarmScreen's "Show Clock" button navigates back to ClockScreen)
+- Via natural language commands processed by `NavigationController` or backend `navigate_to_screen` tool.
+- **NEW**: Via wakeword "hey computer", which automatically navigates to `ChatScreen.qml` if the user is on a different screen before activating voice interaction.

 The navigation is handled using the StackView component, with each screen having access to the MainWindow's stackView for navigation between screens.

+`NavigationController` (`frontend/logic/navigation_controller.py`) now includes:
+- A `currentScreenName` Q_PROPERTY (type `str`) that stores the QML filename of the currently displayed screen (e.g., "ChatScreen.qml").
+- A slot `setCurrentScreenName(screen_name: str)` called by `MainWindow.qml`.
+- `MainWindow.qml`, in its `StackView.onCurrentItemChanged` handler, determines the QML filename of the new `currentItem` (usually from `currentItem.sourceComponent.url`) and calls `NavigationController.setCurrentScreenName()` to keep it updated.

+The "hey computer" wakeword flow is as follows:
+1. `WakeWordHandler` detects "hey computer".
+2. It calls a dedicated method in `ChatController` (e.g., `handle_hey_computer_wakeword`).
+3. `ChatController` retrieves the `currentScreenName` from `NavigationController`.
+4. If `currentScreenName` is not "ChatScreen.qml", `ChatController` emits a `navigationRequested` signal via `NavigationController` to switch to "ChatScreen.qml".
+A brief asynchronous delay is introduced to allow the navigation to visually initiate.
+5. `ChatController` then proceeds to play the wake-up sound and activate STT (Speech-to-Text) and TTS (Text-to-Speech) services.
+This ensures that voice interaction starts on the chat screen.

 Screen controls maintain consistent navigation patterns:
 - Each screen has its own controls file (e.g., ClockControls.qml, AlarmControls.qml) that inherits from BaseControls